 We love having this hat with us out on the water.
 It offers exceptional coverage, has an anti-glare brim that is a darker color underneath to minimize reflection on the water, and has a stiff brim that will resist winds and stay on your head.
-The Sombriolet is comfortable and has an understated style that our testers appreciate.
 It is a great value at $42.

 OutdoorGearLab Member Reviews